madjeek-web/symfony-mailjet-bundle/README.md

 # MESSENGER_TRANSPORT_DSN=doctrine://default?auto_setup=1
 ```

-Now use `sendAsync()` in your code:
+Now use `sendAsync()` in your code :

 ```php
 // This returns INSTANTLY — email is queued!
 $this->emailSender->sendAsync($email);
 ```

-Start the worker (run in a separate terminal or via Supervisor):
+Start the worker (run in a separate terminal or via Supervisor) :

 ```bash
 # Process messages for 1 hour, then restart (good for memory management)